tiesmaster/workflowy-disable-spellcheck-in-firefox/README.md

 # workflowy-disable-spellcheck-in-firefox
-This is a Firefox extension that disables the spellcheck entirely for the webapp Workflowy
+This is a Firefox add-on that disables the spellcheck entirely for the webapp Workflowy